 - Eventually, lower back, hip, or knee injuries may result due to changes in the way you walk.

 The Hallux is the Latin word for the big toe and rigidus literally means rigid or stiff.
-The big toe is important in walking and running as it dorsiflexes (bends back) during the push-off phase of the gait cycle.
+The big toe is important in walking and running as it dorsiflexes (bends back) as you run or walk.